 Working on long biceps:

-Why working on your brachialis to develop the biceps peak?
+Why working on your brachialis helps develop the biceps peak

 The simple answer is that this muscle is right underneath the biceps, so if you grow the brachialis it will then push the biceps upwards.